trys/Thyme/README.md

 // true
 ```

-The `contains` method can be added to filtered array, or self-created arrays.
+The `contains` method can be added to any array, plus it'll convert any strings into `Thyme` objects making it a neat way to convert multiple dates to `Thyme`.

 ```js
 const range = new Thyme().range([ '2018-02-12' ])